GuildWorks/titech-2023/docs/TheAdvanced/Advanced-en.md

 ![bg right h:700px](images/2021-11-26-23-00-24.png)

 ---
 Some of you may be thinking, "If you can't do it, don't introduce it."
-Sorry mm.
+Sorry...

 After some trial and error, "I found a way to avoid the error!"
 I thought I had found a way to avoid the error by trial and error, so I wrote about it in the document, but later I realized that it was a misunderstanding.
 (Browsers have a mechanism called caching, which sometimes shows us something like an illusion.)